London St John’s Wood, Primrose Hill & Camden Locks Walk

 As you walk along this section of the canal you will see into the back gardens of some of London’s most valuable residential properties on the other side of the canal, as well as parts of The Zoological Society of London’s London Zoo.
 Sir Stamford Raffles founded ZSL in 1826 and over the years has been home to many famous animals, including Guy the gorilla, Goldie the golden eagle and Winnie, who became one of the most famous bears in the world.
 When ZSL London Zoo opened in 1828, Decimus Burton was called on to design the grounds and animal enclosures.
 Many other leading architects have since contributed to the layout of the Zoo, creating a collection of buildings that includes two Grade I and eight Grade II listed structures.

-Continue for approx 1 km along the canal towpath, passing under the bridge of Avenue Road.
+Continue for approx. 1 km along the canal towpath, passing under the bridge of Avenue Road.
 Approx 300m beyond this bridge you will come to a ramped exit off the canal towpath up onto A5205 Prince Albert Road.
 Take this exit and turn right along Prince Albert Road.
 Cross over the pedestrian zebra crossing, turn left then immediate right to walk up Ormonde Terrace (Map Point 3).

 Continue up Ormonde Terrace and at the end take the metal gate into the parkland of Primrose Hill.
-Follow the pathways up to the left then right to reach the viewing point with some stunning views over London on a clear day, when you will be able to make out many famous landmarks (Map Point 4).
+Follow the pathways up to the left then right to reach the viewing point with some stunning views over London on a clear day, where you will be able to make out many famous landmarks (Map Point 4).

 Primrose Hill stands 213 feet (65 m) high and the hill summit is adorned by an engraved quotation from William Blake.
 Nowadays, the surrounding roads form one of the most exclusive and expensive residential areas in London, which you are about to see!

 Follow the pathways down to the opposite side of Primrose Hill and the exit on the corner of Primrose Hill Road and Regent’s Park Road.
-Cross over to walk up along Regent’s Park Road which has some very bijou shops,cafes and restaurants!
+Cross over to walk up along Regent’s Park Road which has some very bijou shops, cafes and restaurants!

 As you reach the end of Regent’s Park Road, turn right into Gloucester Avenue.
 Walk down here then turn first right into Fitzroy Road.
 Turn first right again into Chalcot Road and follow this up to the beautiful Chalcot Square Gardens square (Map Point 5).

-Walk around this square, one of the most photogenic in London, and exit on the far side across the pavement onto Chalcot Square road and walk to the left towards Chalcot Crescent.
+Walk around this square, one of the most photogenic in London, and exit on the far side across the pavement onto Chalcot Square Road and walk to the left towards Chalcot Crescent.
 Follow this lovely Crescent round until it comes out onto Regent’s Park Road and turn left to walk down here until you reach the bottom near the canal.

 Just before you reach the canal turn right into St Mark’s Square.
 At the end cross over the A5205 Prince Albert Road using the pedestrian crossing lights and turn left along the other side.
 Walk along a short distance and you will come to a ramped entrance down onto the canal towpath.
 Take this and follow the canal to the left, around the corner (Map Point 6).